decentralized-identity/presentation-exchange-tests/README.md

     - ...
   - PS
     - ...
-2. PD to PS:
+2. "Presentation Request" (PD to PS):
-  - when given a PD, you give a PS that doesn't suck (meets constraints, etc)
+  - when given a PD, you give a PS that meets constraints
+  - examples: issuer constraint, schema constraint
 3. "Generate" checks -- call schema validate against objects passed in

+## Calling

+- Implement PEImplementation interface
+- Call out exe like vc-test-suite does